pramishacp/-Team-Way-REST-API/Readme.md

 ### Test Via Swagger

-Note: If you dont want authentication to be enabled set DEV_APP_REQUIRES_AUTH to true
+Note: If you dont want authentication to be enabled set DEV_APP_REQUIRES_AUTH to true in the .env file

 http://localhost:5000/api-docs